CheyneyComputerScience/CREMA-D/docs/README.md

 - "Sex" - the binary sex that the actor identified
 - "Race" - African American, Asian, Caucasian, or Unspecified
 - "Ethnicity" - Hispanic or Not Hispanic

+##### Filename labeling conventions

+The Actor id is a 4 digit number at the start of the file.
+Each subsequent identifier is separated by an underscore (_).

+Actors spoke from a selection of 12 sentences (in parentheses is the three letter acronym used in the second part of the filename):

+- It's eleven o'clock (IEO).- That is exactly what happened (TIE).- I'm on my way to the meeting (IOM).- I wonder what this is about (IWW).- The airplane is almost full (TAI).- Maybe tomorrow it will be cold (MTI).- I would like a new alarm clock (IWL)- I think I have a doctor's appointment (ITH).- Don't forget a jacket (DFA).- I think I've seen this before (ITS).
+- The surface is slick (TSI).- We'll stop in a couple of minutes (WSI).

+The sentences were presented using different emotion (in parentheses is the three letter code used in the third part of the filename):

+- Anger (ANG)
+- Disgust (DIS)
+- Fear (FEA)
+- Happy/Joy (HAP)
+- Neutral (NEU)
+- Sad (SAD)

+and emotion level (in parentheses is the two letter code used in the fourth part of the filename):

+- Low (LO)
+- Medium (MD)
+- High (HI)
+- Unspecified (XX)

+The suffix of the filename is based on the type of file, flv for flash video used for presentation of both the video only, and the audio-visual clips. mp3 is used for the audio files used for the audio-only presentation of the clips. wav is used for files used for computational audio processing.

 ##### Video Files
 Flash Video Files used for presentation to the Raters are stored in the VideoFlash directory.